How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Make sure you actually need developmental editing

 Developmental editing looks at the book as a whole.
 It is not there to fix commas, smooth every sentence, or catch typos.
-Its job is to ask whether the manuscript works for the reader.
+Its job is to judge whether the manuscript works for the reader, so it is useful only when the book still needs big-picture feedback.

-In fiction, this can mean structure, plot, pacing, character development, point of view, tension, scene purpose, and whether the story gives readers the experience it promises.
-In non-fiction, it can mean the strength of the argument, the order of ideas, the clarity of the message, the usefulness of the chapters, and whether the reader is being guided in a logical way.
+In fiction, that might mean looking at structure, plot, pacing, character development, point of view, tension, scene purpose, and whether the story gives readers the experience it promises.
+In non-fiction, it might mean looking at the strength of the argument, the order of ideas, the clarity of the message, the usefulness of the chapters, and whether the reader is being guided in a logical way.

 The usual order is developmental editing first, followed by line editing, copyediting, and proofreading.
 There is little point polishing sentences if whole chapters may still need cutting, moving, expanding, or rethinking.

-Line editing works closer to the writing itself: flow, style, tone, rhythm, clarity, and how sentences and paragraphs read.
+Line editing sits closer to the writing itself.
+It deals with flow, style, tone, rhythm, clarity, and how sentences and paragraphs read.
 Many developmental editors will include some line-level feedback, especially where the writing affects pace, clarity, or reader interest, but that is not the same as a full line edit unless they say so clearly.

-The danger is paying for these services in the wrong order.
+The risk is paying for the right-sounding service at the wrong stage.
 Proofread too early and you may polish pages that later need to be cut or rewritten.
 Pay for line editing while the manuscript still has structural problems and the writing may sound better, but the book itself may still not work.
-On the other hand, if your manuscript is already structurally sound and only needs final corrections, a full developmental edit may be more than you need.
+If your manuscript is already structurally sound and only needs final corrections, a full developmental edit may be more than you need.

 Before hiring anyone, ask the editor what kind of edit they think your manuscript needs and why.
-A useful answer should be specific.
-They should be able to explain where your manuscript appears to sit in the editing process, what their service includes, and what kind of feedback would give you the best value at this stage.
+A trustworthy answer should be specific.
+They should be able to explain where your manuscript appears to sit in the editing process, what their service includes, what it does not include, and why that level of feedback would be the best use of your money at this stage.

 You are not looking for the most expensive option by default.
-You are looking for the right help at the right time, so the feedback supports the next revision rather than draining your budget on the wrong stage of editing.
+You are looking for the right help at the right time, from someone willing to be honest about whether developmental editing is actually the next sensible step.
+That is what helps you avoid vague feedback, protect your budget, and make sure the edit supports the next revision rather than the wrong stage of editing.

 Look for real editorial judgement, not generic feedback